Opinion | The Senate just moved one step closer to sanity

 That’s because Democrats can say, “Look, we’re going to do this with or without you.
 You can just whine from the sidelines, and we’ll pass it with 51 votes as a revision to the last reconciliation bill.
 Or you can join us for some good-faith negotiations, and maybe you’ll get some of what you want.”

-Everyone knows that Republicans’ default preference is that Democrats accomplish nothing, Washington seems broken, Biden looks ineffectual, and that allows Republicans to take back Congress.
+Everyone knows Republicans’ default preference is that Democrats accomplish nothing, Washington seems broken, Biden looks ineffectual, and the result allows Republicans to take back Congress.
 Only if the possibilities for legislation are broadened will Republicans have any incentive at all to participate rather than to obstruct.

 The other benefit to the parliamentarian’s ruling is that it weakens the filibuster just a little, perhaps making reform — say, the creation of more reconciliation-like exclusions that allow other kinds of bills to pass with a simple majority — look even more sensible.

 One lesson from this period is that it’s absurd to force congressional majorities to execute complicated procedural somersaults like this one just to pass a bill — especially a widely popular bill.
-But this is still good news: Congress is supposed to pass bills and make laws, and until we get genuine reform, anything that makes it easier for them to do so ought to be celebrated.
+But this is still good news: Congress is supposed to pass bills and make laws, and until we get genuine reform, anything that makes it easier for it to do so ought to be celebrated.

 Read more: